9 Weird Noises Your Body Makes and What to Do About It

 Ladies, you have likely experienced a fart-like noise exiting your vagina.
 Don’t blush—it’s a very normal result of air pockets moving out of the vagina.
 (FYI: Expelling gas from the rectum, on the other hand, happens due to bacterial activity in the gut.)
 Queefing is likely to occur during intercourse and exercise, activities that displace air inside of the vagina.
 Luckily, queefing is completely harmless and has no medical consequences.
 Watch out for these silent signs that your body might be in big trouble.

 If reaching for the top cabinet causes a loud pop, you may have an inflamed shoulder joint.
 Repetitive overhead movements, like dusting high shelves, can lead to inflammation in the bursa (the small fluid-filled sac) between the rotator cuff tendons and the shoulder blade tip, resulting in a pop.
 The sound usually disappears by itself.
-Pain with popping, however, could indicate a tear in the cartilage along the shoulder socket.
-“If the sound repeats consistently, especially if it causes pain, you should tell your doctor about it,” says Dr. Wu.
+Pain with popping, however, could indicate arthritis or a tear in the cartilage along the shoulder socket.
+"If the sound repeats consistently, especially if it causes pain, you should tell your doctor about it," says Dr. Wu.

 Whistling in your nose

 If you’d rather not whistle while you work (or breathe), a squeaky nose can be a major annoyance.
 It is typically a sign of airflow obstruction, which may mean excess mucus is covering the nasal passages.
 A decongestant (for a cold) or an antihistamine (for allergies) can help clear out the gunk.
 See a doctor if you experience whistling after nasal trauma.
 It could be a tear in the cartilage between the nostrils, which is usually repairable.
+You might want to consider a neti pot, but learn these neti pot safety tips first.

 Wheezing with coughing